 I think it's safe to say that most people are addicted to coffee today.
-You can get it at home of at the office however there's a coffee shop on every corner and coffee machines in almost every cafe and restaurant.
-One of the challenges of all this coffee is how to dispose of coffee grounds safely?
+You can get it at home or at the office; however, there's a coffee shop on every corner and coffee machines in almost every cafe and restaurant.
+One of the challenges of all this coffee is how to dispose of coffee grounds safely.

 Coffee grounds that are by-products of coffee usually pose a threat when it comes to their disposal.
 Unlike other waste, you can't wash coffee grounds down the sink.
 They will block your sink and cause more trouble.

 While throwing the coffee grounds in the trash bin is quick and easy, you can opt for other sustainable ways.
-This article gives you the ideal ways to dispose of the grounds in various ways, benefiting the environment.
+This article gives you the ideal ways to dispose of the grounds, benefiting the environment.

 - How To Dispose Of Coffee Grounds (Safely)